mad4869/todo-app-docker/README.md

 TODO is a simple to-do app that allows users to track their tasks or projects.<br>However, there are a few things that can be done to enhance the app:
 1. Implement task pagination to improve the user experience.
 2. Optimize the static files to enhance the app's performance.
+3. Clean up the code to improve its overall readability.

 By implementing these improvements, the overall functionality and performance of the app can be enhanced.